Blog

 While pursuing inactive accounts, prepare a fallback username that works across all platforms.
 You might get your preferred handle eventually, but have a consistent alternative ready.

-The Nuclear Option: Register a Trademark
+The Strongest Option: Register a Trademark

 Avoid the Problem Entirely